rehazler/DiceRoller/README.md

 --  roll- no input- immediately rolls on page load.

 --  d - dice notation (see below) - set’s the starting dice

+-- dicevalue - forces dice roll to be this value (There were no safe guards put in place against unexpected values.
+This was a quick and dirty addition to be able to make specific rolls.
+Only tested with d20 notation on values between 1-20)

  Added URL customization: